Sakha Sakhi: Reception

 R. G. Vijayasarathy of IANS wrote, "With the main attractive point missing out in the film,Sakha Sakhi falls flat down the ground with a bad handling of the project and poor taste of the director [...] and its below the belt dialogues" and added that "Sadhu Kokila's comedy is in poor taste.
 His music is also just ordinary".
 A critic from Rediff.com wrote that "Chaya Singh in the lead is Saka Sakis only redeeming feature.
 Sunil Rao tries to look natural as a street smart boy, but his body language and emoting fail to satisfy.
 An eminently forgettable film".
 S. N. Deepak of Deccan Herald wrote "A remake of a successful Tamil film Thiruda Thirudi, Sakha Sakhi is a romantic comedy about two friends.
 It comes across as another effort at engaging the teenaged audience for over 120 minutes with some measured ingredients.
 It is an amalgamation of love, sentiment and comedy".
+A critic from Sify wrote, "Director Dayal claims that he has made some small changes to the original (Thiruda Thirudi from Tamil) by adding some extra masalas to woo the youth.
+But sadly the film fails to impress".